 Other reasons dolphins should not be kept in captivity include:

-Educate yourself about Dolphins in captivity.
+Educate yourself about the plight of dolphins in captivity.
 I now understand why activist Ric O’Barry spent years, since the death of his beloved Suzy, on a mission to stop the killing and captivity of dolphins.

 When I swam with the dolphins, I had no idea what those in captivity endure.
 I regret my part in this, but I have learned.

 You know the saying “Put your money where your mouth is.”
-It’s not enough to point fingers or blame, especially at those who are not educated in what is happening to dolphins.
-If you want to help, there are several small proactive things you can do:
+It’s not enough to point fingers or blame, especially those who are not educated in what is happening to dolphins.
+If you want to help in the plight of dolphins, there are several small proactive things you can do:

 The dolphin is an intelligent, beautiful, and majestic creature and deserves to live in the wild in its natural habitat.
-Hopefully, in some small way, we can help with the plight of the dolphin.
+Hopefully, in some small way, we can help with the plight of dolphins.